bhardwajRahul/NoteDiscovery/README.md

 - Review and audit any plugins you install
 - Set appropriate file permissions on the `data/` directory

 **TL;DR**: Perfect for personal use on your local machine or home network.
-Add a reverse proxy with authentication if exposing to wider networks.
+Enable built-in password protection if needed, or use a reverse proxy with authentication if exposing to wider networks.

 ## 📄 License